 The primary clutch on Polaris UTVs is what’s known as a CVT clutch.
 CVT stands for “Continuously Variable Transmission” which basically means it changes gears without changing gears.
 Hang with me for a minute here.

 Most cars shift through different gears as you accelerate.
-You start in first gear and accelerate easily, but soon your RPMs climb too high and it's harder to accelerate.
-That's when you shift into second.
-With each shift, your acceleration stops for a moment and your RPMs drop back down into the optimal range for your vehicle's acceleration and you start the process again.
-A CVT clutch instead changes its shape so the clutch drive belt doesn't have to shift.
-That means it can stay in that optimal RPM range all the way until you hit the mechanical limitations of the clutch.
+You start in first gear and accelerate easily, but soon your RPMs climb too high and it’s harder to accelerate.
+That’s when you shift into second.
+With each shift, your acceleration stops for a moment and your RPMs drop back down into the optimal range for your vehicle’s acceleration, and then you start the process again.
+A CVT clutch, instead, changes its shape so the clutch drive belt doesn’t have to shift.
+That means it can stay in the optimal RPM range all the way until you hit the mechanical limitations of the clutch.